 The impact evaluation

 To learn about the causal effect of electrification, we designed an impact evaluation that exploits the gradual rollout of electricity, in combination with a difference-in-differences estimation.
 Concretely, the impact will be measured by comparing time trends in socio-economic development, conservation and security across treatment and control localities.
-The treatment localities will be connected inthe period between January 2019 and December 2021; the control localities only at a later stage.
+The treatment localities will be connected inthe period between January 2019 and December 2021.
 The time trends will be measured by means of a pre-treatment and post-treatment census and survey.

 We completed baseline data collection in Beni territory, Goma, and Lubero territory.
 To this end we trained a team of locally recruited enumerators.

 In total, the baseline data contains census information on approximately 50,000 households and 2,500 firms, and a detailed structured survey among a stratified random sample of almost 2,000 households and 700 firms.